OpenTreeOfLife/propinquity/README.md

 [[Sketch]]

 ## Setup
+### Inplace build vs output directory
+If `PROPINQUITY_OUT_DIR` is in your environment when you build with propinquity, then that directory will be used as an output for the synthetic tree and all of the other artifacts.

+If that option is used, then the `Makefile` will expect the output directory to contain a file called `config` that holds your build-specific configuration settings (see below)

+There are 3 small scripts that let you accomplish some common tasks without modifying your environment.
+These scripts take two arguments: a configuration filepath and an output file path.
+They copy the configuration file into the correct spot in the outpu directory, and then trigger the build operation with the appropriate output directory in the env.
+These scripts are:
+  1.  `bin/build_at_dir.sh cfg out` to call the `bin/opentree_rebuild_from_latest.sh` script
+    (which pulls the latest studies and collections from GitHub and then does a complete build)
+  2. `bin/make_at_dir.sh cfg out` which just runs a call to `make` after setting up the env, and
+  3. `bin/clean_at_dir.sh cfg out` which cleans the `out` directory

 ### Configuration file

-Before you set up other prequisite software, you'll need to initialize your `config` file.
-You do this by copying an example config file:
+Before you set up other prequisite software, you'll need to initialize a `config` file that is expected to exist in your PROPINQUITY_OUT_DIR.
+The default PROPINQUITY_OUT_DIR is the current directory.
+So the default location is simply `./config`

-    $ cd propinquity
+If you do NOT want to build to an output directory (see above), then you'll need the configuration file to be called `config` in the top or your propinquity directory.
+You can do this by copying an example config file:

     $ cp config.example config

+If you are using an output file, you can simply use:

+    $ cp config.example "${PROPINQUITY_OUT_DIR}/config"

+(if you are calling make from your command line) or

+    $ cp config.example myconfig

+(if you going to use one of the `bin/build_at_dir.sh myconfig ${PROPINQUITY_OUT_DIR}` invocations mentioned above).

-This config file contains sections, each of which contain settings for variables, following the [INI file format](https://en.wikipedia.org/wiki/INI_file).
+The config file contains sections, each of which contain settings for variables, following the [INI file format](https://en.wikipedia.org/wiki/INI_file).
 These settings may be tweaked to describe the location of installed software, the collections used for synthesis, etc.